 At Global Telco Consult, we are lucky.
 As consultants, we have the unique advantage of being able to look behind the curtains of many different messaging firms across the value chain.

 This gives us a certain clarity.
 We get the full picture.
 After many years, we can safely state that all messaging companies are different – not only in size but in culture, history, ambition, investment and more.

 That said, we do notice common themes – and one that links all the businesses that are struggling is a haphazard approach to product.

 In fact, these companies don’t really offer a ‘product’ at all.
 They give their customers a tech spec and a list of available regions.
 There’s no focus on how messages are delivered (direct or indirect), no guaranteed routing profile, no promise of quality.

 When the ‘product’ is random like this, so is the performance.
 Customers might find a campaign that ran well in one country performs poorly when they repeat it in another.
 They might discover their routing profile suddenly changed after a few days.

 As a result of these inconsistencies, customers of these companies tend to make their purchasing decisions purely on price, until they decide to buy elsewhere.
 It’s their only criteria – and we know that always leads to a race to the bottom.

 To compound the problem, we find that messaging firms that operate like this are usually less efficient.
-Without a commodified and consistent approach to product, they need more people to run their services and manage their customers.
+Without a commodified and consistent approach to products, they need more people to run their services and manage their customers.

-Combine low margin prices and high internal costs, and you can see why these businesses struggle.
+Combine low-margin prices and high internal costs, and you can see why these businesses struggle.